-- 8.P.1.
-The statutory auditors shall act with autonomy and independence also vis-à-vis the shareholders, which elected them. - 8.P.2.
+8.P.1.
+The statutory auditors shall act with autonomy and independence also vis-à-vis the shareholders, which elected them.

+8.P.2.
 The issuer shall adopt suitable measures to ensure an effective performance of the duties typical of the Board of statutory auditors.

-- 8.C.1.
+8.C.1.
 The statutory auditors shall be chosen among people who may be qualified as independent also on the basis of the criteria provided by this Code with reference to the directors.
-The Board of statutory auditors shall check the compliance with said criteria after the appointment and subsequently on an annual basis, including the result of such verification in its Corporate Governance Report, according to manners complying with the ones provided with reference to directors. - 8.C.2.
-The statutory auditors shall accept the appointment when they believe that they can devote the necessary time to the diligent performance of their duties. - 8.C.3.
-A statutory auditor who has an interest, either directly or on behalf of third parties, in a certain transaction of the issuer, shall timely and exhaustively inform the other statutory auditors and the chairman of the Board about the nature, the terms, origin and extent of his/her interest. - 8.C.4.
-In the framework of their activities, the statutory auditors may demand from the internal audit function to make assessments on specific operating areas or transactions of the company. - 8.C.5.
+The Board of statutory auditors shall check the compliance with said criteria after the appointment and subsequently on an annual basis, submitting the result of such verification to the Board of Directors that discloses it, after the appointment, through a press release to the market and, subsequently, in its Corporate Governance Report, according to manners complying with the ones provided with reference to directors.

+8.C.2.
+The statutory auditors shall accept the appointment when they believe that they can devote the necessary time to the diligent performance of their duties.

+8.C.3.
+The remuneration of statutory auditors shall be proportionate to the commitment required from each of them, to the importance of his/her role as well as to the size and business sector of the company.

+8.C.4.
+A statutory auditor who has an interest, either directly or on behalf of third parties, in a certain transaction of the issuer, shall timely and exhaustively inform the other statutory auditors and the chairman of the Board about the nature, the terms, origin and extent of his/her interest.

+8.C.5.
+In the framework of their activities, the statutory auditors may demand from the internal audit function to make assessments on specific operating areas or transactions of the company.

+8.C.6.
 The Board of statutory auditors and the control and risk committee shall exchange material information on a timely basis for the performance of their respective duties.